GEM-benchmark/NL-Augmenter/transformations/pinyin/README.md

 ## What are the limitations of this transformation?

-Chinese word segmentation (CWS) is a difficult task.
+Chinese word segmentation is a difficult task.
 This transformation relies on Spacy's default segmentation, which is of unknown quality.
 Transcription to pinyin is also non-trivial, but the model used for that step is nearly state-of-the-art, while remaining lightweight.